 - Nuke, Silhouette

 - Save £1,000 when you pay in full, 3 months before your course starts

 Take Your Compositing to the Next Level

 The role of Junior Compositor is constantly evolving, highly complex, and it can be tough job to enter at the higher end studios.
-The 18-week Compositing Professional course provides a rigorous grounding in all compositing fundamentals plus an expanded technical repertoire including Maya and Stereoscopic.
+The 18-week Compositing Professional course provides a rigorous grounding in all compositing fundamentals plus an expanded technical repertoire including advanced Nuke and Stereoscopic skills.
 The program concludes with a heavy technical showreel focus so students can confidently compete for these highly sought after positions.

 Escapee Catarina Ferreira speaks to us regarding her recent appointment at Cinesite

 FAVOURITE MOVIE ONE LINER: "Someday my dream will come?
 One night you will wake up and discover it never happened.
 It’s all turned around on you.
 It never will.
 Suddenly you are old.
 It didn't happen, and it never will, because you were never going to do it anyway." – Collateral.